lastland/ClairvoyanceMonad/README.markdown

 # Reasoning about the garden of forking paths

-This artifact contains the Coq formalization of the paper [Reasoning about the garden of forking paths](https://arxiv.org/abs/2103.07543).
+This artifact contains the Coq formalization of the paper _Reasoning about the garden of forking paths_.

 The paper presents a novel and simple framework for formally reasoning about lazy computation costs based on a recent model of lazy evaluation: clairvoyant